jurgen-kluft/cs-sensor-server/README.md

 # C#

+NOTE: Work in progress, nothing to see here, move along.

-I believe we should move the sensor server from Golang to C#/.NET for the following reasons:
+Move the sensor server from Golang to C#/.NET for the following reasons:

 - It can do UDP, TCP, and Unix Domain Sockets
 - It can do memory mapped file I/O